(Photo courtesy of NetPS Plant Finder)

 Young leaves on this variety begin dark red, then mature to deep burgundy with a purple cast; spectacular when massed on the landscape; perfect for adding a lush, tropical feel to the garden or indoors

-Cardinal Cordyline's attractive sword-like leaves emerge dark red in spring, turning burgundy in color the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Cardinal Cordyline is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive sword-like leaves emerge dark red in spring, turning burgundy in color the rest of the year.

 Cardinal Cordyline is an open multi-stemmed annual with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.